The research councils are driving action to develop a multidisciplinary research community focused on decision making under uncertainty.

 - are dominated by radical uncertainty and require thoughtful case-by case-reflection (Box 3).

-Radical uncertainty refers to situations in which the outcomes of planned actions can’t be known, to any measurable extent, at the time the decision is taken or for a long time afterwards.
+Radical uncertainty refers to situations in which the outcomes of planned actions cannot be known, to any measurable extent, at the time the decision is taken or for a long time afterwards.

 The second step is to explore the way problems are being set up and framed in the light of the type of uncertainties identified.
 CRUISSE will develop useful guidelines including steps towards a good practice guide, which will broaden the awareness of alternative approaches.
 Practitioners aware of the kinds of problems and solutions in each “Box”, and where the problems of interest to them lie, will be a step closer to resilient decision making, informed by seeing a range of approaches taken by others facing real-world decision making.